titanicoctopus/Notes/UE2 Text Canvans.md

 elementalBoonFlame.caption	Reborn Flame Elemental elementalBoonFlame.line.start	 Embers of the burnt heart fall on their unblemished skin of the new born creature.
 They sit their for a second and then it's absorbed by the skin.
-The small creature looks at you with gratitude in their eyes. elementalBoonFlame.line.restart	Restart: HERE BE TEXT
+The small creature looks at you with gratitude in their eyes.
+"Now this IS a suprise.", they say with an unsettling mature voice.
+"Now let me see where we are at."
+Their eyes shimmer for moment.
+"I have been away for too long.
+I can't "

+elementalBoonFlame.line.restart	Restart: HERE BE TEXT

 **Rumors**